Anglo-Swedish Society: History

 In 1933 Prince George (later George VI) was present at an Anglo-Swedish Society reception in honour of the Nobel Prize winners of Great Britain and Ireland.
 Among the many famous names were Rudyard Kipling, George Bernard Shaw and W. B. Yeats.

 The annual dinners of the Anglo-Swedish Society were generally held in the late autumn, and it was common for members of the British and Swedish Royal families to be present.
 Crown Prince Gustav Adolf (later King Gustav VI Adolf) and Crown Princess Louise attended frequently.
 Crown Princess Louise was formerly Lady Louise Mountbatten, Earl Mountbatten's sister.
 Prince Philip, Queen Louise's nephew and Patron of the Society, has been a keen supporter of the Society's events for several decades.
 In November 1934, Anthony Eden (then under-secretary for foreign affairs, 1955–57 Prime Minister) spoke about trade relations between Britain and Sweden at the Society's annual dinner.

 In addition to its own annual dinners, joint events were held most years from the 1920s to the 1960s with the Swedish BV Society ("Sällskapet Bärsärkar & Vikingar").
 The most regular were the ones in honour of the birthday of King Gustaf V and later of King Gustaf VI Adolf.
 The president ("Jarl") of BV generally presided while the chairman of the Anglo-Swedish Society and his wife received the guests.
 In June 1951, Vice-Admiral Earl Mountbatten of Burma and Countess Mountbatten attended a ball at the May Fair Hotel held by the Anglo-Swedish Society and the BV Society in honour of the officers and mid-shipmen of the Swedish Home Fleet then visiting the UK.

 In March 1953, the Society held a reception in honour of Dag Hammarskjöld, Secretary-General of the United Nations.

 In 1954 and 2004, the Society held balls at the Dorchester Hotel to celebrate the Treaty of Friendship between England and Sweden, probably the oldest trade treaty in Britain's history.
 At the former event, the principal speaker was the Minister of State for Foreign Affairs, Profumo.
 At the latter, the King and Queen of Sweden, Prince Philip, Archbishop KG Hammar and 350 members of the Swedish colony in the UK attended.

 In June 1969, the Society held its fiftieth anniversary dinner at the Dorchester Hotel.
 The guests of honour were the Ambassadors of Sweden, Denmark and Finland, Admiral of the Fleet Earl Mountbatten of Burma, Archbishop Emeritus Hultgren, the First Sea Lord and Lady Fanu and other dignitaries.
 This anniversary was mistakenly celebrated a year late, and the confusion is likely to have arisen from the fact that the Swedish-British Society was established in Stockholm in 1919.

-The chronological anachronism was perpetuated as late as May 2009, when HE the Swedish Ambassador, Staffan Carlsson held an elegant dinner for members and benefactors of the Society at his Residence.
+The chronological anachronism was perpetuated as late as May 2009, when the Swedish Ambassador, Staffan Carlsson held an elegant dinner for members and benefactors of the Society at his Residence.
 The Society's musical Scholars provided entertainment.